From classical theta functions to topological quantum field theory: Theta functions

 \begin{remark} We emphasize that the action of the mapping class group of $\Sigma_g$ on theta functions factors through an action of the symplectic group $Sp(2n, {\mathbb Z})$. \end{remark}

 Up to multiplication by a constant,

 (cf. (5.6.3) in \cite{polishchuk}).
 When the Riemann surface is the complex torus obtained as the quotient of the complex plane by the integer lattice, and $h=S$ is the map induced by a $90^\circ$ rotation around the origin, then $\rho(S)$ is the discrete Fourier transform.
-In general, $\rho(h)$ is an instance of the general Fourier-Mukai transform, and like the metaplectic representation (see \cite{lionvergne}), can be written as a composition of partial discrete Fourier transforms.
-For this reason, we will refer, throughout the paper, to $\rho(h)$ as a {\em discrete Fourier transform}.
+In general, like for the metaplectic representation (see \cite{lionvergne}), $\rho(h)$ can be written as a composition of partial discrete Fourier transforms.
+For this reason, we will refer to $\rho(h)$ as a {\em discrete Fourier transform}.